Catch the Fair One: Production

 Catch the Fair One was shot in Buffalo, New York, with Ross Giardina serving as cinematographer.
 The film was executive produced by Darren Aronofsky.
 It is the acting debut of professional boxer Kali Reis, who is active in the Missing and Murdered Indigenous Women (MMWIG) movement.
 The film is dedicated to sound mixer Michael Wolf Snyder, who died by suicide at the age of 35.

 Release

-The film had its world premiere at the Tribeca Film Festival on June 12, 2021.
+The film had its world premiere at the Tribeca Film Festival on June 12, 2021 where it was awarded the Audience Award.
 By the end of its run, the film screened at festivals in Deauville, Jerusalem, San Diego, Warsaw, and Woodstock.
 In August 2021, IFC Films bought the film's distribution rights.
 The film was released in the United States on February 11, 2022.
 In April 2022, IFC Films signed an output deal with AMC+.
 The film is set to be released on the streaming service on May 13, 2022.

 Reception

 Box office

 In the United States and Canada, the film earned $7,992 from thirty theaters in its opening weekend.
-It made $8,625 from eight theaters in its second weekend, and $6,397 from three theaters in its third, $295 from one theater in its fourth, $244 from two theaters in its fifth, and $210 from two theaters in its sixth.
+It made $8,625 from eight theaters in its second weekend, $6,397 from three theaters in its third, $295 from one theater in its fourth, $244 from two theaters in its fifth, and $210 from two theaters in its sixth.
+Overall, it made $35,210.